NO MANS' LANDSCAPE, 2020

 ● in cooperation with

 Once upon a time there was a mountain, today a marble quarry remains.

 Stone has been cut out into right-angled cubes and transformed into statues representing our ideals.
 They are strong, beautiful and white.
 Within the current paradigm shift, new motives are emerging: We notice that the ideas of our society are mainly human-centred.
 At the same time, the anthropocene, allegorized the urgency to grant space and freedom for all non-human life.
 Would it be a first step to rethink general power relations?

 ©2021 MORITZ KREUL – A lot of rights reserved!

 MORITZ KREUL is a multi-disciplinary designer with a background in graphic design and typography.
 He understands his work as visual communication aiming to interweave a multifaceted approach into his making.
 Rooted in research-driven concepts, his work unfolds as process oriented multimedia practice.
-With a project-portfolio ranging from spacial design, product visualisation, branding, print and video to more conceptual art works, he provides a full-service design, built on a extensive set of skills and media.
+With a project-portfolio ranging from spacial design, product visualisation, visual identity, print, animation and web to more conceptual art works, he provides a full-service design, built on a extensive set of skills and media.

 Currently, Moritz is enrolled in the master class of spatial- and exhibition design at the BERLIN UNIVERSITY OF THE ARTS.